dtcenter/MET/met/docs/Users_Guide/appendixA.rst

     an example netCDF file.
 If the forecast field contains missing data around the edge of the domain, then that is a reason there may be 992 matched pairs instead of 1369.

+**Q.  What is required for formatting files in NetCDF?**

+A.  In order to use gridded NetCDF files in MET, the files need to
+    look like the output of the pcp_combine tool.
+    Listed below is the header from one of the NetCDF files from pcp_combine created by the METv5.1 test scripts.
+Here are the required parts.

+    1.
+    Dimensions should be named "lat" and "lon"
+    2.
+    The "lat" and "lon" variable are **NOT** required 3.
+    Gridded variables (e.g. APCP_12) must use the "lat" and "lon" dimensions 4.
+    Gridded variables should include the attributes listed in the example (for timing info, only the init_time_ut, valid_time_ut, and accum_time_sec are actually used. "ut" stands for unix time, the number of seconds since Jan 1, 1970).
+    5.
+    Global attributes should include the grid/projection information.

 **Q. Why was the MET written largely in C++ instead of FORTRAN?**